Director Cheatle Resigns And State Police Testimony

 A lot of engagement.

-Yeah, groomass is a loser on you committed.
+Yeah, Groovemaster is a loser when you commit.

-There is something that somebody's uh these future endeavors, which we've committed at the top of the testimony to be a part of uh proves that we can be better.
+These future endeavors, which we've committed at the top of the testimony to be a part of, proves that we can be better.

 We're always looking every day to get better.

-I know that members are allowed to through the appropriations process advocate for more resources to come to their state and local federal uh the state and local law enforcement partners for things like communications devices.
+I know that members are allowed to, through the appropriations process, advocate for more resources to come to their state and local law enforcement partners for things like communications devices.

-Um Colonel, do you have a sense on prospective technology that we use like drones, other decisions you might make, like stationing somebody on a nearby high?
+Colonel, do you have a sense on prospectively technology that you use like drones, other decisions you might make, like stationing somebody on a nearby high?

 See the point?

-So that's so we have like almost not even a tenth of the engagement, but over half the likes.
+So we have like almost not even a tenth of the engagement, but over half the likes.

 So that's the ratio.

-So that's what I mean, guys, when it gets engaged, because it's going to hit the top of this thing.
+So that's what I mean, guys, when he gets engagement because it's going to hit the top of his thing.

 You've heard some feedback from some informed members here today.